Loligo reynaudii: Ecology

 The South African squid is an important predator of small fishes.
 It forms dense breeding aggregations in bays between Cape Point and Port Elizabeth in summer, laying sausage-shaped bunches of egg bundles on the sea floor.
 The young are transported west by the Agulhas Current and mature on the Agulhas Bank.
 They then migrate eastwards as adults back to their spawning grounds.

-Its natural predators include: Short-tail stingray, Diamond ray, Spotted ragged-tooth shark, Cape fur seal, cat shark and numerous species of fish and birds.
+Its natural predators include short-tail stingrays, diamond rays, spotted ragged-tooth sharks, Cape fur seals, cat sharks and numerous species of fish and birds.

 Fisheries

-The conservation status of Cape hope squid, Loligo reynaudii, has been evaluated using a biomass-based stock assessment model, with results measured in terms of person-days permitted in the fishery (DAFF, 2014).
+The conservation status of Cape hope squid has been evaluated using a biomass-based stock assessment model, with results measured in terms of person-days permitted in the fishery (DAFF, 2014).
 Recent assessments have shown a decline in squid biomass and limited resources compared to previous years, posing potential economic challenges for the fishing industry during periods of reduced production (DAFF, 2014).
 Consequently, it was recommended to reduce the current fishing pressure, as it was heavily exploited in 2014.

 In the updated stock assessment conducted in 2019, there has been a continued increase in biomass.
 However, fishing effort has remained below the recommended Total Allowable Effort (TAE) levels, despite an overall upward trend (DAFF, 2019).
 This suggests that fishing activity has not reached unsustainable levels and is being managed within acceptable limits.